 - the type of foods you eat

 You can control each of these factors by making smart decisions about how and what you eat.
-Modifying your body position to an upright posture after a meal and eating smaller portions can help prevent reflux.
+Modifying your body position to an upright posture after a meal and eating smaller portions may help prevent reflux.
 However, knowing which foods to avoid can be a bit more confusing.

-- fried onion rings
+- deep-fried onion rings

 - whole milk

 - high-fat sour cream

 - creamy sauces and dips